Bapt5/duolingo-bot/README.md

 4. Select all the cookie
 5. Click on export
 6. It will download a file move this file in the folder of the bot

-## To-do
-* Resolve question when we have to choise an answer